theramiyer/blog/content/post/2021/on-petrol-prices.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/6479135"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 {{< /raw >}}

 This morning, I spoke to [Ajit Paul](https://twitter.com/ajitgpaul1), a Business Transformation Advisor, someone who follows the economy, and a member of the book club that my friend is in.
-He had collected some pictorial representations of global fuel prices, taxes on them, etc. I will share some of the pictures he shared from India Today's DIU, in this post.
+He had collected some pictorial representations of global fuel prices, taxes on them, etc. which he shared during the call, along with his insights.

 While the base price of a litre of petrol is ₹37.29, the governments (central and state) charge ₹55.21 as tax.
 The tax is more than the price of the commodity itself---about 1½ times the base price.